Josh Buhl

-Josh Buhl (born May 4, 1981) is a former American football linebacker.
+Josh Buhl (born May 4, 1981) is an American former football linebacker.
 He played collegiately at Kansas State and had a brief professional career.

 High school

 Buhl attended North Mesquite High School in Mesquite, Texas and was a high school teammate of Bryan Hickman.

 College career

 At K-State, Buhl teamed up with fellow Texas high school linebackers, Terry Pierce and Bryan Hickman to make a formidable linebacking crew for the Wildcats.
 Buhl finished his career at Kansas State as part of the conference championship team beating #1 Oklahoma and a berth in the Fiesta Bowl and first team All Big 12.
 He was also named a Sporting News All-American, and totaled 184 tackles, 109 unassisted, in 2003.

 Professional career

-He was undrafted in the 2004 NFL Draft but signed with the Cleveland Browns.
+He was undrafted in the 2004 NFL draft but signed with the Cleveland Browns.
 In 2005, he played in NFL Europe for the Rhein Fire and the Amsterdam Admirals and later played that season for the Tampa Bay Buccaneers and recorded a tackle against the Jacksonville Jaguars in a preseason game.